ReneMalingre/Etrade-Engine/README.md

 npm i
 ```

 You must have MySQL installed on your machine or have access to a remote MySQL install.
 Create a .env file in the root directory of the application.
-If you are running MySQL locally, add the following lines to the .env file, replacing the values with your own:
+Add the following lines to the .env file, replacing the values with your own, and other values as required for your MySQL installation:

 ```bash
 DB_USER='your MySQL username'